 Storage: P410 + P403: Protect from sunlight.
 Store in a well-ventilated place.
 P233: Keep container tightly closed.
 P405: Store locked up.

 Disposal: P501: Dispose of contents/containers in accordance with all local, regional, national and international regulations.
+P502: Refer to manufacturer or supplier for information on recovery or recycling.

 Hazard Symbol/Pictogram: GHS04, GHS07